fweiss/elevator/README.md

 - a fluent definition of the state dispatcher
 - an elevator class which realizes the state machine

-The focus was on the dispatcher, "states", to make it fluent.
+The focus of this project was on the state dispatcher.
+The intent was to make a fluent representation of the state machine in code.
 State machines can of course be constructed out of if-then-else trees.
 But that turns into a bunch of spaghetti code that, for non-trivial cases, is difficult to understand and maintain.